-The uptake of EVs has remained stable throughout the past twelve months, even as ICE engine sales have declined.
+The uptake of EVs has continued to grow over the last couple of years, even as ICE engine sales have declined.
 Adoption is only going one way — particularly as EV models are starting to hit parity with ICE models.
 When you factor in the various incentives offered by governments and an improving (though admittedly still patchy in places) charger network, the case for buying an EV over an ICE is likely to get stronger each year.

-The typical wait time for EV charging is around 15 minutes, so charger placement strategies must include facilities that make sites into a destination.
+The typical dwell time for EV charging is at least 15 minutes, so charger placement strategies must include facilities that make sites into a destination.
 Simply placing chargers without an understanding of what you intend to do with your customer won’t suffice, especially if the competition successfully combines optimal placement with a compelling destination offering.

 Want to know more about electric vehicles?
-Download The Electric Opportunity, our exclusive report into the EV market.
+Download The Electric Evolution, our exclusive report into the EV market.

 Subscribe and get the latest updates